 Rangat Teri Surat Si-Tumse Acchha Kaun Hai(1969): Shammi and Babita romance in the twilight drizzle with this soft, light duet from Shankar-Jaikishan.

 Ramji Ki Nikli Sawari-Sargam(1979): Jive into this feisty dandiya bhajan from Laxmikant-Pyarelal’s magic with Rishi Kapoor!

 But can you guess what the R in Rafi also stands for?
 That is, richness, just like milk, cream, butter, chocolate, caramel, custard, silk, tea, you name it.
 But can also be rambunctious at times, like peppy, shaky, and neon colors.
 And also a Romeo, like from Romeo and Juliet, for his charming, loving, irresistible, yet epic, heroic, dynamic voice.
+Even a rocking voice that we would love to hear.
 R stands for respect, that we love his voice and his songs and compliment with love and kindness, and pay tribute in many different forms and ways.
 And it really felt challenging, for I decided to list down as many songs as I could think of, instead of limiting to just one, unlike the others, including sunheriyaadein, bollyviewer, and Achal Rangaswamy.
 But I’d still like to credit them for giving me ideas and inspiring and influencing me to make my alphabets, yet listing a lot of songs per letter feels like a growth mindset, an infinite garden, a magical world, like Hogwarts, Narnia, Wonderland, you name it.
 And hope you guys enjoyed reading this epic post, thanks for reading!